CodeProcessor/Install-Nvidia-Drivers-For-ML/pytorch/README.md

 ```bash
 python3 pytorch_verify.py
 ```
-If successful, you should see the following output:
+If successful, you should see something similar to the following output:

 ![](../assets/pytorch-verify.png)